-The company said the letter above "spurred the business to make a change" and it will be replacing all plastic straws with biodegradable ones by summer 2018.
+The company said the letter above "spurred the business to make a change" and has replaced all plastic straws with biodegradable ones.

 Wagamama has made a similar move, with plastic straws only available if you specifically ask for them.

-Costa Coffee and Pret A Manger have made the decision to take action too.
+Costa Coffee, Caffe Nero and Pret A Manger have made the decision to take action too.

-Although you will still be able to request a plastic straw from staff at Pret A Manger if you need it.
+Although paper straws will be offered, you will still be able to request a plastic straw from staff at Pret A Manger if you need it.

 Some major supermarkets are also on board.

-Waitrose says it's removing all plastic straws from its shelves by September this year.
+Waitrose removed all plastic straws from their shelves last year.

 And the chain didn't stop there - it's also promising to reduce plastic whenever possible including removing black plastic food trays - which are difficult to recycle.